How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 • Music

-✅ Guest of Honor Doesn’t Pay When:
+✅ Guest of Honor Does Not Pay:

-• The party is a gift
+• The party is a surprise

 • Costs are planned as a group gesture

-• It follows a common tradition
+• The event follows a clear tradition

 ⚖️ Guest of Honor Contributes When:

-• They helped plan the event
+• The guest of honor helped plan the event

 • It is a casual gathering